iltocl/dcc-hsdvmi-video-dataset/README.md

 ##  1. Collecting the videos
 First, videos are filtered and downloaded from YouTube (YT) platform using a hate speech (HS) related word lists as seeds.
 Two lists were used:
-1. A list based on expressions/terms we should avoid in order to use inclusive and non-sexist language.
+1. A list based on expressions/terms we should avoid to use inclusive and non-sexist language.
 This list is based on the _Guía de lenguaje incluyente y no sexista_ published by the _Secretaría de Relaciones Exteriores_ and include 56 words.
 2. A list based on terms catalogued as offensive in the mexican context.
 This list is based on the terms obtained by the _hatebase_ website and includes 29 words.

-   First, videos are retrieved using a hate speech words list.
-Second, relevant videos are manually chosen as relevant from the original retrieved ones.
-Third, using the relevant videos previously selected these became seeds to retrieve more similar videos.
-Also, retrieving videos considering specific YouTube channels and/or playlists is considered.
-   - [x] 1.2.1 YT videos (lists of IDs).
-This folder contains lists of YouTube video IDs filtered by using the hate speech lists.
-   - [x] 1.2.2 YT videos (downloaded).
-This folder contains the downloaded videos, organized by:
+Second, we manually identified some relevant videos with possible hate speech content from the original filtered and downloaded ones.
+These relevant videos were used as seeds to retrieve related/similar ones to that type of content.
+Also, we manually identified YT channels and playlists with possible hate speech content and retrieved some of the available videos.

+For the downloaded videos:
-      - [x] Folders of downloaded (dwnld_) videos directly from YouTube using the lists of IDs in 1.2.1
+- Folders of downloaded videos directly from YouTube using the lists of IDs in 1.2.1 are identified as "dwnld-yt-filtered-videos-from-lst-_hsWordsListName_-_n___-vpw" were n corresponds to the number of videos filtered per word.
-      - [x] Folders of relevant (-relevant) videos manually selected from the original downloaded ones (these videos will serve as seeds to search for similar ones)
+- Folders of relevant videos manually selected from the original downloaded ones that served as seeds to search for similar ones include the _-relevant_ word in their directory name
-      - [x] Folders of related (-related) videos that were retrieved using the relevant ones as seeds
+- Folders of related videos that were retrieved using the relevant ones as seeds include the _-related_ word in their directory name
-      - [x] Folders with videos retrieved from specific manually identified channels or playlists (-channel-channelname, -playlist-playlistname)
+- Folders that contain the retrieved videos from a manually identified YT channel/playlist are identified with the format "dwnld-yt-_playlist_-_channelName_"

-### 2. Videos dataset
+## 2. Videos dataset
 Once enough videos are retrieved/downloaded it is necessary to segment each one to fragments of 1-minute length.
 - [x] 2.1 Video Segments